 Financial Aspects

-- Upfront Cost: The initial outlay for Invisalign is generally higher compared to traditional braces (but not always)
+- Upfront Cost: The initial outlay for Invisalign is generally higher compared to traditional braces (but not always).
+You can also explore payment plans to make treatment more manageable.

 - Maintenance Cost: Invisalign usually requires fewer office visits for adjustments, which can save time and may potentially result in fewer overall costs.